How to apply: Full degree students

 Applying to Ruhr West for a full degree is a straightforward process.
 Please note that the application procedure for prospective bachelor’s students varies by citizenship.

 However, should you be in need of assistance, please contact Ruhr West University's International Office.
-Due to the Coronavirus situation, we currently offer in-person office hours only by appointment, but we can be reached easily by e-mail, phone and video chat.
 Please check our website for further information: https://en.hochschule-ruhr-west.de/study/student-service/international-office/

 Bachelor’s programmes: